 1. Do not disclose too much: It can be tough to keep things to yourself, especially when it comes to your achievements.
 But the truth is that the more information you disclose to people who don’t play fair, the more leverage they have to make things work against you.
 So keep your cards close to your chest and only reveal what’s necessary.
 Keep a low profile and limit your interaction with these individuals – this is the best way to protect your interests.

-Even though you need to stay vigilant while moving through the trenches of life, take heart in knowing that there’s still plenty of goodness in the world.
-Don’t allow politics and mind games to dampen your natural zest and enthusiasm for life.
-Let it not embitter you and blind you to seeing all the love, wonder, and beauty around you – because there’s always an abundance of it.
+While you need to stay vigilant as you move through the trenches of life, take heart in knowing that there’s still plenty of goodness in the world.
+Don’t allow politics and mind games to dampen your zest and enthusiasm for life.
+Let it not embitter you and blind you to seeing all the love, wonder, and beauty- because there’s an abundance of it out there.

 All my best on your journey,